reem-shaikh/heroku-app/README.md

 > Once the biuld is complete, heroku provides a link with which we can access our website, for instance, this is the link to this app. https://herokutesting-app.herokuapp.com/

+#### Were creating a folder inside this repo, and trying to fetch the heroku deployed link